 The AAMC is actively supporting member medical schools and teaching hospitals in their efforts to advance educational practices.
-As part of the AAMC’s effort to assist its members’ work to counter this epidemic, five institutions or partnering institutions have been selected to receive an award of up to $25,000 each, funded in part by the Samueli Foundation, to respond to the training and development needs of academic medical centers.
+As part of the AAMC’s effort to assist its members’ work to counter this epidemic, nine institutions or partnering institutions have been selected to receive grants, funded in part by the Samueli Foundation or a Workforce Improvement Project grant from the Centers for Disease Control (CDC), to respond to the training and development needs of academic medical centers.

 Academic medical centers were invited to apply through a competitive proposal process.
 The grantees will develop tools and resources to support educators in their collaborative efforts to increase faculty proficiency in the areas of pain management, opioid use disorder (OUD), substance use disorders (SUD), medication-assisted treatment (MAT), safe prescribing practices, and addressing stigma.